Guru Har Rai: Medicinal knowledge

 A traditional Sikh garden located in Kiratpur, known as Naulakha Bagh (meaning "garden of 900,000 plants"), was believed to have been founded and cared for by Guru Har Rai during his guruship period.
 It was large and contained many medicinal species of plants.
 One story narrates that Dara Shikoh was close to death after having been poisoned by tiger whiskers, as per tradition, and the treatments offered by his father, Shah Jahan, failed to absolve his illness.
 After trying every treatment with no resolve, Shah Jahan eventually made contact with Guru Har Rai for his assistance, with the latter freely offering it to the Mughal prince.
 Guru Har Rai sent medicinal plants to Shah Jahan to treat his son's condition.
 Despite the hostility that existed at that time between the Mughal emperor Shah Jahan and the Sikhs, the Sikh guru still helped the emperor's poisoned son, which is a reflection of Guru Har Rai's far-reaching compassion.

+Marriage

+It is commonly accepted that Guru Har Rai married a woman named Sulakhani.
+Claims that he had multiple marriages and practised polygamy, with the number of wives ranging from seven to eight, namely Sulakhani or Kishan Kaur, Kalyani, Toki, Anokhi, Ladiki, Chand Kaur, Prem Kaur, and Ram Kaur, have been rejected by later historians as unreliable.
+Historian Ganda Singh stated that the story of Guru Har Rai marrying seven wives “is found only in one MS of Suraj Prakash, and is written on unpaged leaves which are clearly an interpolation”.
+He further noted that other manuscripts of the Suraj Prakash mention only one marriage and that the older Mahima Prakash likewise records only one wife for Guru Har Rai.
+The Bhatt Vahis, the Panda Vahis of Haridwar, and the writings of Kavi Saundh also mention only Kishan Kaur or Sulakhani as the sole wife of Guru Har Rai.
+The claim he had more than one wife originate from dubious Gurparnali sources.